Cut your own or pick a beautifully sheared Fresh Cut Christmas Tree!

 - Colorado Blue Spruce (4-7 feet) $75: Premium tree with strong, sturdy branches; blue-green in color; excellent needle retention.

-2018 Update: The majority of our cut your own trees are Blue Spruce, Douglas Fir, Fraser Fir and Canaan Fir.
+2019 Update: The majority of our cut your own trees are Blue Spruce, Douglas Fir, Fraser Fir and Canaan Fir.
 It takes 8-12 years to grow a Christmas tree so on average each field cycles in 10 years with 7 years of just growing and 3 years of cutting.
-This year we have a few fields in the final year of cutting on the front side of the farm and a NEW field on the back side of the farm!
-This is the first year we will be cutting from the fields through the woods of Blue Spruce and Douglas Fir.
+This year we have a few fields in the final year of cutting on the front side of the farm and a field on the back side of the farm (through the woods).

 Tree Care Information: Always make a fresh cut horizontally about one-half inch up the trunk just before putting the tree into the stand so the tree will be able to absorb the water.
 Use plain water free of additives and use a stand with at least a 2-gallon water capacity.
 Never let the tree run out of water.
 Do not place a tree too close to a direct heat source.
 Remember, real trees have a shelf-life.
 Enjoy!